UCR-Robotics/UCR-Robotics/docs/tbot/moRbt.rst

 - Feedback control

-Control system attempts to influence the state of a system towards a desired configuration.
+Control systems attempt to influence the state of a system towards a desired configuration.
-A basic idea of it is to compare the desired trajectory with the measured outputs (states) and make corrsponding corrections.
+A basic idea of it is to compare the desired trajectory with the measured outputs (states) and make corresponding corrections.
 Those control methods which will utilize the current measurements for correction are called closed-loop control (or feedback control) as shown in the following figure.

 .. image:: figures/control.png
     :width: 80%

-  - The state, or outout of the system is :math:`\mathbf{x}`.
+  - The state, or output of the system is :math:`\mathbf{x}`.
 The state of the system depends on its previous state, the stimulus applied to the actuators and the physics of the robot’s environment.

   - We can not determine :math:`\mathbf{x}` exactly, but can estimate it using sensors.
 We hope that our sensors are good enough to reasonably estimate what the robot actually does and the "state estimation" is another direction of research.

   - The desired set point, also called a reference, is :math:`r`.

-  - The error between the reference and estimated system state is :math:`e`, which is the input to controller.
+  - The error between the reference and estimated system state is :math:`e`, which is the input to the controller.

   - The output of the controller is the control Signal :math:`u`, which is the stimulus to the system.

-  - The dynamics of the system is the called the system plant.
+  - The dynamics of the system is called the system plant.

 The procedure applied in the differential-drive robots are shown as follows.